 No one wants to fight a war on their own shores.
 No one wants terrorists to gain a foothold in their own country.
 The Battle of Marawi was not expected.
-When we found out that Isnilon Hapilon was in a safehouse at Bgy Basak, Malutlot, Marawi City, on the 23rd of May 2017, soldiers raided the premises.
-Isnilon Hapilon was largely unknown to the civilian world prior to that day, however, as the hours of the clock struck by, he was named the ‘Emir in Southeast Asia’, and the recognized leader of the Islamic State of Iraq and the Levant (ISIL), commonly referred to locally as the Islamic State of Iraq and Syria (ISIS).
+When we found out that Isnilon Hapilon was in a safehouse at Barangay Basak, Malutlot, Marawi City, on the 23rd of May 2017, soldiers raided the premises.
+Isnilon Hapilon was largely unknown to the civilian world prior to that day.
+However, as the hours of the clock struck by, he was named the ‘Emir in Southeast Asia’ and the recognized leader of the Islamic State of Iraq and the Levant (ISIL), commonly referred to locally as the Islamic State of Iraq and Syria (ISIS).
 Isnilon Hapilon’s local connections in Mindanao were terrorist groups allied with ISIS: the Maute Group, the Abu Sayyaf Group (ASG), the Bangsamoro Islamic Freedom Fighters (BIFF), and the Ansar Khalifa Philippines.
-In the Battle of Marawi all these terrorist groups were part of the seige that backed Isnilon Hapilon and destroyed Marawi City.
+In the Battle of Marawi, all these terrorist groups were part of the siege that backed Isnilon Hapilon and destroyed Marawi City.

-The book entitled, Marawi and Beyond: The Joint Task Force Marawi Story, was taken from the “21” volume series of handbooks, that the Office of the Operations Research Center, Philippine Army (ORC, PA) has painstakingly documented.
+The book Marawi and Beyond: The Joint Task Force Marawi Story was taken from the “21” volume series of handbooks that the Office of the Operations Research Center, Philippine Army (ORC, PA) has painstakingly documented.
 It is a no-holds-barred substantiation, annotation, and narration of what actually transpired in Marawi City from the time Army troopers raided the safehouse of Isnilon Hapilon at Bgy Basak Malutlot, Marawi City on the 23rd of May 2017.
-Thank you to the ORC, PA team for making this possible.
+Thank you to the ORC, PA team, for making this possible.

-Day by day, as the battle progressed, present doctrines, protocols, procedures, human resource, equipment, and practically the entire resources of the Armed Forces of the Philippines (AFP) were put to the test.
-On the spot innovations, interventions, command guidelines, and the like were fashioned to try to overrun the enemy, while prioritizing the safety of trapped civilians, hostages, places of worship, vital installations, homes, and others.
+Day by day, as the battle progressed, present doctrines, protocols, procedures, human resources, equipment, and practically the entire resources of the Armed Forces of the Philippines (AFP) were put to the test.
+On-the-spot innovations, interventions, command guidelines, and the like were fashioned to try to overrun the enemy while prioritizing the safety of trapped civilians, hostages, places of worship, vital installations, homes, and others.

-A day after terrorists Isnilon Hapilon and Omarkhayam Maute were killed, President Rodrigo Roa Duterte, formally announced the liberation of Marawi City, on the 17th of October 2017, from the main battle area (MBA).
-After a grueling five-month-long battle in Marawi City, the combined forces of the AFP, PNP, and the PCG were finally pulled out, starting with the AFP on the 22nd of October 2017, followed by the PNP on the 24th of October 2017, and then the PCG on the 27th of October 2017.
-To date, certain members of the military and the police force are still stationed in the City of Marawi to prevent a re-entry of terrorists, to assist in the government rehabilitation efforts, and to aid in the clearing operations in the MBA.
+A day after terrorists Isnilon Hapilon and Omarkhayam Maute were killed, President Rodrigo Roa Duterte formally announced the liberation of Marawi City on the 17th of October 2017 from the main battle area (MBA).
+After a grueling five-month-long battle in Marawi City, the combined forces of the AFP, PNP, and PCG were finally pulled out, starting with the AFP on the 22nd of October 2017, followed by the PNP on the 24th of October 2017, and then the PCG on the 27th of October 2017.
+To date, certain members of the military and the police force are still stationed in the City of Marawi to prevent the re-entry of terrorists, to assist in the government rehabilitation efforts, and to aid in the clearing operations in the MBA.

-The attainment of peace in the free world is every leader’s elusive dream.
-It is one of the most challenging tasks for both the military and police organizations and their personnel.
+Every leader’s elusive dream is attaining peace in the free world.
+It is one of the most challenging tasks for military and police organizations and their personnel.
 Our institutions must evolve and seek to better themselves in keeping with the demands of the times and new terms of engagement.
-Our combined efforts from all the branches of service, together with the full support of our Commander in Chief, President Rodrigo Roa Duterte, media, Local Government Units (LGUs), stakeholders, volunteers, and that of our allies, gave us the strength to overcome the lengthy and extensive stronghold preparations of Isnilon Hapilon, the Maute brothers (Omarkhayam and Abdullah), foreign terrorists, and their supporters during the siege of Marawi City.
+Our combined efforts from all the branches of service, together with the full support of our Commander in Chief, President Rodrigo Roa Duterte, media, Local Government Units (LGUs), stakeholders, volunteers, and our allies, gave us the strength to overcome the lengthy and extensive stronghold preparations of Isnilon Hapilon, the Maute brothers (Omarkhayam and Abdullah), foreign terrorists, and their supporters during the siege of Marawi City.

-I salute each and everyone involved in the effort to liberate Marawi City, and all those as well who helped to get Marawi City back on the road to recovery.
-I thank the Filipino people for all the support that they extended to JTF Marawi and its combined units and troops, especially for those killed in action, those wounded in action, and those who were deployed in the City of Marawi.
-Together we can do great things for our beloved country.
+I salute everyone involved in the effort to liberate Marawi City and all those who helped get Marawi City back on the road to recovery.
+I thank the Filipino people for all the support they extended to JTF Marawi and its combined units and troops, especially for those killed in action, those wounded in action, and those deployed in the City of Marawi.
+Together, we can do great things for our beloved country.
 Mabuhay ang Hukbong Katihan ng Pilipinas!